AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 ## Next steps

-By reading this document, you have learned how to access the identity graph viewer and view how identities are stitched together.
-For more information, please refer to the [Identity Service overview](../home.md)
+By reading this document, you have learned how to explore your customers' identity graphs in the Platform UI.
+For more information on identities in Platform, please refer to the [Identity Service overview](../home.md)